Vizzuality/cartodb-leaflet/README.md

 * table_name (required): 	Your CartoDB table name
 * query (required): 	    A query to experiment with
 * map_key:                  If your table is private, you'll need the map_key parameter
-* infowindow:               If you want to add interactivity to the layer, showing the infowindow (if you make a query, to show the point/polygon is absolutely necessary ask for 'cartodb_id' and 'the_geom_webmercator')
+* infowindow:               if you want to add interactivity to the layer, showing the infowindow (It must be a query, adding WHERE cartodb_id={{feature}}', later it will be replace by the clicked cartodb_id.)
 * tile_style:               If you want to add other style to the layer
 * infowindow:				If you want to add interactivity to the layer, showing the infowindow
 * autobound:                If you want to zoom in the area where the layer is positioned